itfanr/ros2-wiki/CI-Server-Setup.md

 sudo apt-get update
-sudo apt-get install -y python-vcstool curl -fsSL https://get.docker.com/ | sh sudo usermod -aG docker jenkins
+sudo apt-get install -y python-vcstool curl -fsSL https://get.docker.com/ | sh sudo adduser jenkins sudo usermod -aG docker jenkins
 ```

 ## Adding a slave to the farm
+Approximately:

+* Shell into the master (`ci.ros2.org`), copy `/home/jenkins/.ssh/id_rsa.pub` and paste it into `/home/jenkins/.ssh/authorized_keys` on the new machine.
-Copy config from "linux 2" and modify as needed.
+* Copy config from the `linux 2` machine, rename and otherwise modify as needed (e.g., change the IP/host).

 ## Configuring Jenkins